Zhang-VISLab/Zhang-VISLab.github.io/_pages/about.md

 ---

 # Recent News
 * 07/01/2020.
-Our team achieved **Rank-1** in the leaderboard of AI City Challenge 2020 Track3: City-Scale Multi-Camera Vehicle Re-Identification (https://www.aicitychallenge.org).
+Our team achieved **Rank-1** in the leaderboard of [AI City Challenge 2020](https://www.aicitychallenge.org) Track3: City-Scale Multi-Camera Vehicle Re-Identification.
 * 03/13/2020.
 One paper was accepted to **CVPR 2020** as oral.
 * 03/05/2020.
 Our workshop [Vision Applications & Solutions to Biased or Scarce Data](https://wvasbsd.github.io/2020/index.html) at WACV 2020 was held successfully.
 * 03/01/2020.
 Two papers were presented at **WACV 2020**.